 About Me

-I am an Electrical Engineering student at the Colorado School of Mines (Class of 2028) with a 4.0 GPA, intending to pursue a Master's degree focused on Integrated Circuits and Systems.
+I am an Electrical Engineering student at Colorado School of Mines graduating in May 2028, with a 4.0 GPA intending to pursue a Master’s focused on Integrated Circuits and Systems/Mixed-Signal Design.

-Through my work as an Electrical Engineer for the Mines Formula SAE team, I design complex PCBs and wire harnesses for sensor telemetry.
-My hardware experience ranges from architecting 4-layer STM32 development boards to designing hardware-level safety latching circuits with galvanic isolation.
-I specialize in component selection, schematic capture, and navigating the signal integrity challenges of routing differential pairs alongside sensitive analog traces.
+As an Electrical Engineer for the Mines Formula Society of Automotive Engineers (SAE) team, I design complex PCBs and wire harnesses for sensor telemetry and data acquisition.
+My experience ranges from architecting 4-layer STM32 based development boards to hardware-level latching safety circuits with galvanic isolation.
+I specialize in hardware architecture, component selection, schematic capture, soldering (surface mount and through hole mount) and engineering routing solutions to signal integrity challenges of routing differential pairs near sensitive analog traces.

-Recently, I expanded my systems-level expertise as an Electrical Engineering Intern in the power and construction industry, where I conducted rigorous short circuit and arc flash analysis for high-voltage distribution networks.
+I’ve recently expanded my knowledge with electrical systems as an Electrical Engineering Intern at Rosendin in the power and construction industry conducting rigorous short circuit, arc flash, and coordination analysis for high-voltage distribution networks.